elvanja/jenkins-gitlab-hook-plugin/README.md

   * set the branch to be built on that project to the commit branch
   * build the new project

-# TODO gitlab delete hook should be covered even in normal cases (e.g. no build performed)
+# TODO describe deleting of feature branches projects

 * in case Gitlab is triggering the deletetion of a branch
   * delete the appropriate project